-Prerequisites: Credit in Office Careers 172 or one year of typing in high school; credit in Communications 131 or English 101: This practical course includes a study of letter forms, the mechanics of writing and the composition of various types of communications.
-A critical analysis of the appearance and content of representative business correspondence is made.
+Prerequisites: Office Careers 172 or one year of typing in high school and Communications 131 or English 101.
+This practical course includes a study of letter forms, the mechanics of writing and the composition of various types of communications.
+A critical analysis of the appearance and content of representative business correspondence, proposals, and reports is made.
 (3 Lec.)